 Take a break from sunning in the sand to head into Georgetown for some sightseeing.
 Cultural landmarks are popular here, and visitors will be able to spend hours traveling from one spot to the next learning about how life was on the island of Grand Cayman hundreds of years ago and what matters to the people who still live here today.

-In case you enjoy learning about other places and cultures, you might want to visit a museum during your time in Seven Mile Beach.
-To see full details about each museum, click on the name.
+If you like to learn about other places and cultures, you might enjoy visiting a museum during your time in Seven Mile Beach.
+To see complete information about each museum, just click on the name.

-Another interesting landmark worth visiting is Cayman Islands National Museum.
-It is found within downtown Georgetown, 2.8 mi.
+Another landmark worth visiting is Cayman Islands National Museum.
+It is situated in downtown Georgetown, 2.8 mi.
 South of central Seven Mile Beach.
 This national museum has diverse collections and features exhibits on various topics, from a collection of Cayman artwork to a natural history collection full of fossils of sea critters.

 National Trust Visitor Center: The Centre is open from 9:00 a.m. to 5:00 p.m.

-The table below provides more details concerning a few available museums in and around Seven Mile Beach.
+The following chart provides more details concerning some the available museums in and around the area.

 |Cayman Islands National Museum||(345) 949-8368||Downtown Georgetown, 2.8 mi.
 South of Central Seven Mile Beach|